USNavalResearchLaboratory/task-scheduling/task_scheduling/README.md

 The tasks must implement a `__call__` method that provides a monotonic non-decreasing loss function quantifying the penalty for delayed execution.

 One built-in task type is provided: `task_scheduling.tasks.ReluDrop`.
-It is so-named because it implements a loss function that is linearly increasing from zero until a "drop" time, after which a constant loss is incurred.
-It uses additional parameters `slope`, `t_drop`, and `l_drop` to quantify the dropping behavior.
+It is so-named because it implements a loss function that increases linearly from zero according to a positive parameter `slope`, like the rectified linear function popularized by neural networks.
+After a "drop" time `t_drop`, a large constant loss `l_drop` is incurred.
 Example loss functions are shown below.

 ![Task loss functions](images/ex_relu_drop.png)